TomHodson/Py-in-the-Sky/README.md

 Commands
 ========
->(any valid python)
+>>[any valid python]

+><auth list
-<auth list : lists the contents of the allowed file
+	lists the contents of the allowed file
-<auth add user1 user2 : adds any number of usernames to the allowed file
+><auth add user1 user2
+	adds any number of usernames to the allowed file
+><auth remove
-<auth remove : removes users
+	removes users
+><threadcount
-<threadcount : shows the current number of threads
+	shows the current number of threads